-Let’s be honest with each other … the best part of carrot cake is the cream cheese frosting, right?
-It’s sweet and tangy, rich and indulgent and so darn good.
-This recipe takes all the flavors of carrot cake (carrots, cinnamon, raisins, walnuts, coconut) and loads them into a soft and chewy cookie that is then sandwiched with a hefty dose of cream cheese frosting.
+This recipe takes all the flavors of carrot cake (carrots, cinnamon, walnuts and coconut) and loads them into soft and chewy cookies sandwiching a generous filling of cream cheese frosting.
 These cookies are faster and easier than making a whole carrot cake.
 They are easily portable and they can be eaten with one hand.
-No plate or fork needed.
-Friends, this recipe is a dangerously delicious thing.
-If you like carrot cake (or cream cheese frosting!), you have to try these.
-You will not be disappointed.
+No plate or fork needed!
+Check out the video below to see how easy it is!

 Carrot Cake Sandwich Cookies